neurlang/fulltext/README.md

 Parameters:

-* `exact` — if `true`, only exact word matches are considered.
+* `exact` — if `true`, only exact word/prefix matches are considered.
 If `false`, a subword matches for the word may be found.
 * `dedup` — if `true`, ensures each primary key is only yielded once (slower, but useful if your backing store is expensive to query).